Gábor Faludi: The Vígszínház in the Early 20th Century

 In Nándor Kozma's book Hadimilliomosok (War Profiteers), he tried numbers for exact proceeds.
 According to his sources, which he did not publish, the annual profit of the theatre was 234,000 crowns.
 Thanks to the profit the shareholders during the war were also entitled to their part: for each share, 8 crowns were given.
 With this, Gábor Faludi who had more than 500 shares, was entitled to more than 4000 crowns while the minority shareholders' earnings were not that considerable.
 There is nothing surprising about the fact that, unable to see into the future through the fog of war, Gábor Faludi wanted to leave nothing to chance.
 In 1918 he thought that he was still acting in time when as the head of the Faludi family and the boss of the Vígszínház's leasing management, he extended his contract with the Vígszínház's shareholder association – due to his superiority over the shareholders, practically speaking with himself – all the way until 1943.
 The events between these years upset his calculations very much, however.

 With the loss of the First World War, the economic meltdown, and the Treaty of Trianon, it was apparently a minor event in comparison when the theatre's financial backers and patrons, the Faludi family, were forced to withdraw and sell the theatre to an American owner.
 The extreme-right wing political powers' immediate disagreement over this transaction is understandable, since they feared new danger due to this cosmopolitan landmark's change of hands.
 They did not make their anger heard only in newspaper articles, but they also planned illegal actions with the aim to breach the peace and scare the crowds out of the theatre.
-The minor terrorist activities did not yet immediately endanger the lives of citizens, but the explosion of a stinkbomb scared the well-dressed, unprotected crowds into the streets.
+The minor terrorist activities did not yet immediately endanger the lives of citizens, but the explosion of a stink bomb scared the well-dressed, unprotected crowds into the streets.